US eases travel advisory for India as COVID-19 cases decline | NewsBytes

 - As infections decline, third wave expected to hit

-The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for India due to COVID-19, indicating a high level of COVID-19 in the country, the US State Department said on Monday.
-The improvement of the travel advisory can be seen as an acknowledgment of the COVID-19 situation in India, which has become better since May
+The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for India due to COVID-19, indicating a high level of infection load in the country, the US State Department said on Monday.
+Meanwhile, the improvement of the travel advisory can be seen as an acknowledgment of the COVID-19 situation in India, which has become better since May.

 'Risk of contracting COVID-19 lower if you are vaccinated'